-- 20. Deviations from the tolerances due to fair wear and damage, which do not affect the performance of the boat, shall not invalidate a certificate for a particular race, but shall be repaired, and put right as soon as possible. - 21.
-Within the tolerances allowed, the hull shape must conform to the Mylar plan of the sections, stem and transom at full size and the master plan of lines and verticals to be controlled by the table of offsets.
+20. Deviations from the tolerances due to fair wear and damage, which do not affect the performance of the boat, shall not invalidate a certificate for a particular race, but shall be repaired, and put right as soon as possible.

+21. Within the tolerances allowed, the hull shape must conform to the Mylar plan of the sections, stem and transom at full size and the master plan of lines and verticals to be controlled by the table of offsets.
 The skin curvature radius must not be less than a minimum of 75 mm, except within 100 mm from the keel band.
 Hollows exceeding 1 mm in depth in the keel or in the hull surface aft of section 7 are not allowed.
-(For the lines plan see Appendix L and for the table of Offsets see Appendix M)
+(For the lines plan see Appendices J and K, and for the table of Offsets see Appendix L)

+Minimum Maximum

-Minimum Maximum Skin Curvature radius, except within 100 mm of keel 75 mm
+Skin Curvature radius, except within 100 mm of keel 75 mm

+Hollows aft of station 7 1 mm